opencollab/arpack-ng/README.md

    The following instructions explain how to make the ARPACK library.

-4. Unlike ARPACK, ARPACK-NG is providing autotools based build system and iso_c_binding support (which enables to call fortran subroutines natively from C or C++).
+4. Unlike ARPACK, ARPACK-NG is providing autotools and cmake based build system and iso_c_binding support (which enables to call fortran subroutines natively from C or C++).

 Therefore, the classical commands should work as expected: